 7 Tips to Stay Healthy on Flights

 I always try to maximize the time I have in a city, so I usually take red-eyes or an early flight as possible.
 Because of this, I have become really meticulous at taking care of myself on the flight so I can arrive feeling ready to hit the ground running and not waste any time.
 Having traveled quite a bit now for work and personal trips, I have my routine and essentials down pat.
 I know exactly what to pack in order to keep me comfortable and healthy throughout the flight!

 The air in a plane is really dry, so it already is hard for your body to stay properly hydrated-- this is why I usually advise against drinking alcohol or caffeine on flights, as those can be dehydrating.
 If you do choose to have either of those, make sure you’re increasing your water intake.
 Lastly, your immune system needs water to be able to be at its strongest, and fight off all those germs from sitting on a plane breathing in the same air as 100 other people.

 Okay, so I'm a little germophobic.
 But realistically thinking about how the plane most definitely does NOT get thoroughly cleaned after each trip, gives me the heebie jeebies.
 I carry alcohol-based sanitizer (anti-bac is now an FDA no-no!) that has no chemicals and only contains plant-based ingredients.
-I give the headrest and metal armrests a quick spritz and wipe down with a napkin before getting settled.
+I give the headrest and metal armrests a quick spritz and wipe down before getting settled.
 I also use it to clean my hands after using the lavatory, because I'd rather touch as little as possible in those airplane bathrooms and you always hear people coughing around you.
 Better err on the side of caution here!

 4. Remove Your Makeup + Moisturize